International-Data-Spaces-Association/IDS-RAM_4_0/documentation/1_Introduction/1_1_Goals_of_the_International_Data_Spaces.md

     of novel, data-driven services that make use of data apps.
-It also fosters new business models for these services by providing clearing mechanisms and billing functions, and by creating domain-specific broker solutions and marketplaces.
+It also fosters new business models for these services by providing clearing mechanisms and billing functions, and by creating domain-specific metadata broker solutions and marketplaces.
 In addition, the International Data Spaces provides templates and other methodological support for participants to use when specifying usage restriction information and requesting legal information.